Privacy & Cookies Policy

 We will use your personal information only for the purposes set out below.

 Please note that we may need to update this Policy from time to time to reflect changes in the law.
-We recommend that you check this page regularly to ensure that you have read the most recent version and that you are happy with any changes.
+If and when this is changed we will make sure this is highlighted to ensure that you have read the most recent version and that you are happy with any changes.

 1. INFORMATION WE MAY COLLECT FROM YOU